nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/transversal-how-tos/how-to-implement-local-groups-or-roles-using-computed-groups.md

     You must see a section virtual user into the main view with one group referenced.

 {{#> callout type='info' }}
 Why does Administrator log out?
-Because the resolution of groups are **only during the connection.**
+Because the resolution of groups are **only during the connection**.
 {{/callout}}

 ## Button Creation